Drayux/Catalyst/README.md

 ## Notes
 Miscellaneous notes of various tricks and troubleshooting (ex. finding the package responsible for a file w/ pacman or launch parameters for steam games)
+Also included are things like a "system TODO list"

 ## Scripts
 Personal, system-management scripts (/home/Documents/scripts)